2023 Fed Rate Hike Impact On Mortgages, Home Buying And More

 If you have equity in your home and are wondering if this is the right move to make, use a cash-out refinance calculator to see how it can benefit you.

 How A Mortgage Rate Lock Can Help When Rates Are Rising

 Mortgage rates are not stagnant.
 They can change daily.
-And, with where we stand now, rates are predicted to keep rising.
+With where we stand now, rates could continue to be on the rise through the end of the year.
 You don’t want to start with one rate and, by the time the process is over, have a higher rate when you close your loan.

 That’s why a mortgage rate lock is important.
 A rate lock allows you to secure your interest rate at the time you apply, so that it stays the same when you close – even if rates go up.

 However, it’s important to keep in mind that the rate you lock will also stay the same even if rates drop.
 Rate locks also have expirations, so be sure to discuss the time frame with your lender.

 Take the first step toward buying a house.

 Get approved to see what you qualify for.

 The outlook on the current state of the housing market can be a bit overwhelming at first glance, with continued high demand, low inventory, increasing prices, high inflation, increasing interest rates and potential rate hikes in the future.
 However, there is hope that due to rising rates, home budgets may decrease, meaning sale prices will have to decrease too.
 This may also, hopefully, help stabilize the supply and demand issues we’re currently facing.

 Still uncertain about how this year’s rate hikes impact you?
 We’ve got answers to your frequently asked questions.